-It’s the first equinox of the year but the sun is hot enough to burn and that, combined with its glare from the sidewalk, makes me feel like it’s mid summer.
+It’s only the first equinox of the year but the sun is hot enough to burn skin and that, combined with its glare from the sidewalk, makes me feel like it’s mid summer.
 There are men hanging around the blue-green IRT station railings, bobbing like fighters to the rhythms of their jive talk, dozens by the curb at the crosswalk over 125th Street but not too many gliding to a landing at either place, hence the ample sidewalk surface allowing the sun to heat things up.

 A blind man stops and quietly asks of no one there “Can someone please help me across the street?” two or three times before I take actual heed and offer my service.
 He is Malik, and asks that I take his arm to escort him to the front of Cohen Optical on the other side of Lenox.